cmmerritt/cmmerritt/README.md

 <h3> About Me </h3>

-- 🔭 I’m currently working on: a site to connect community gardeners in Portland, OR
+- 🔭 I’m currently working on: a Golden Girls-themed placeholder image service, and a site to connect community gardeners in Portland, OR
 - 🌱 I’m currently learning: Gatsby and Sass
 - 😄 Pronouns: She/Her/Hers
 - 💜 Interests: sci-fi, philosophy, horror, writing, gardening, knitting